 Conference Day 2 - May 5, 2023

-On May 5, we will also start at 9 a.m. but at the SpACE Lab (TU Braunschweig) and a keynote by Prof. Hella von Unger, Lightning Talks and a keynote by Prof. Petar Jandrić.
+On May 5, we will also start at 9 a.m. but at the SpACE Lab (TU Braunschweig).
+This day includes a brain cruise on the river, a keynote by Prof. Hella von Unger, lightning talks and a keynote by Prof. Petar Jandrić.
 The conference will end at 4 p.m.

 May 5, 2023

 Meeting at the SpACE Lab, teas and coffee

 Brain cruise (on the Oker river)

 Travel to Braunschweig is easy by car, train, long-distance bus and from the nearest airports.
 Within Braunschweig, you can easily get to the Leibniz Institute for Educational Media by public transport.
 The Leibniz Institute for Educational Media can be reached with the M 411 bus from the plaza in front of the main train station (direction 'Lamme' - stop 'Maschstraße') (timetable information).